MicrosoftDocs/cpp-docs/docs/cpp/using-declaration.md

 ```

 ## Remarks
  The name becomes a synonym for an entity declared elsewhere.
-It allows an *individual* name from a specific namespace to be used without [explicit qualification](../misc/explicit-qualification.md).
+It allows an *individual* name from a specific namespace to be used without explicit qualification.
 This is in contrast to the `using` directive, which allows *all* the names in a namespace to be used without qualification.
-See [using Directive](../misc/using-directive-cpp.md) for more information.
+See [using directives](../cpp/namespaces-cpp.md#using_directives) for more information.
 This keyword is also used for [type aliases](../cpp/aliases-and-typedefs-cpp.md).

 ## Example
  A using declaration can be used in a class definition.